Retirement · July 29, 2021

 If your employer offers a match on your retirement savings, it's almost always a good idea to opt in.
 By doing so, you're effectively taking advantage of free money being contributed into your retirement plan while you put away your own money.

 To see how powerful compound returns are, take a look at an example using a compound interest calculator.
-Suppose you start saving for retirement at age 28 and invest $250 per month.
-If your money earns a return of 6% per year, and you keep saving steadily until age 65, you'll have more than $381,000 when you reach retirement age.
+Let's say you start saving for retirement at age 28 and invest $250 per month.
+If your money earns a return of 6% per year and you keep saving steadily until age 65, you'll have more than $381,000 when you reach retirement age.

-In addition to traditional retirement savings, it's also good to consider contributing some of your income to a Roth IRA if you're eligible to do so.
+In addition to traditional retirement savings, it's also a good idea to consider contributing some of your income to a Roth IRA.
 A Roth IRA can provide several layers of benefits in saving toward your retirement goals, including potential tax benefits down the line and more flexibility when it comes to withdrawing funds.

 Myth #2: Don't save until you're earning more

-Sometimes when people aren't sure how to start saving for retirement, they put it off, assuming that they can just catch up later.
+People sometimes avoid saving for retirement when they aren't sure how to do it and assume that they can catch up later.
 Unfortunately, this can be a costly mistake.
 The longer you wait to start saving, the less you can harness the power of compound returns.

 Consider another example.
-Maybe you don't start investing $250 per month at age 28.
-Instead, you wait until age 45 when you have higher earnings.
+Let's say instead of starting to save at 28, you wait until you're 45 when you have higher earnings.
 You now start investing $600 per month and continue until age 65.
 In this case, you'll only have about $264,000 in retirement savings—a shortfall of more than $117,000 compared to what you would have accumulated if you'd started earlier with smaller monthly contributions.

 Ultimately, it’s important to start with what you can.
-The key is to maintain a disciplined approach and to remain committed to increasing that amount whenever there are salary increases, holiday or special bonuses, payoffs of other obligations, or debts and household costs that go away.
-Over time you can look back and be proud of the sustained activity and the accumulation you fed throughout the years.
+The key is to maintain a disciplined approach and remain committed to increasing this amount whenever there are salary increases, holiday or special bonuses, payoffs of other obligations, or debts and household costs that go away.
+Over time, you can look back and be proud of the sustained activity and accumulation you fed into your retirement.

 Myth #3: There's an ideal percentage of income for saving

-It's understandable if you feel unsure about how much to save.
-It can take some time to learn about retirement planning and to figure out the best savings rate for you.
+It's understandable if you feel unsure about how much to save for retirement.
+It can take some time to learn about retirement planning and determine the best savings rate for your situation.
 You may find it helpful to use a retirement savings calculator to explore possible scenarios and get a feel for what level of monthly retirement contribution would make sense.

 However, even if you're still coming up with a plan, it's important to begin saving to take advantage of compound returns.
-Starting early in order to save as much as you're currently able to is better than waiting until you've determined the perfect savings rate.
-Remember, you can always change the amount you set aside each month going forward—but you can't go back in time and make up for a year when you didn't save at all.
+Starting early so you can save as much as you're currently able to is more ideal than waiting until you've determined the perfect savings rate.
+You can always change the amount you set aside each month going forward, but you can't go back in time and make up for a year when you didn't save at all.

 Myth #4: You'll get Social Security, so there's no need to save

 It's reassuring to know that Social Security benefits can replace some of your income when you retire.
 But being eligible for Social Security doesn't mean you don't have to save.
 According to the Social Security Administration, people typically need about 70% of their pre-retirement income to live on in retirement.
-So if you're making $50,000 a year, you probably need about $35,000 a year when you're retired, or a bit more once you take into account factors like inflation.
-And some estimates suggest you might need 80% to 90% of pre-retirement income to cover expenses once you're no longer working.
+So if you're making $50,000 per year, you probably need about $35,000 per year when you're retired, or a bit more once you take into account factors like inflation.

 Social Security benefits usually replace around 40% of pre-retirement income for the average person.
 So in general, you can't count on Social Security benefits to completely meet your needs in your golden years.